Research output per year

 PhD projects

-Two projects - see FindaPhD.com and the Roslin website
+If projects available - see FindaPhD.com and the Roslin website

 1981 BSc (Hons), Biology, University of Strathclyde, Glasgow